earth-protocol/Index-Vault/README.md

 3. **Asset Swapping:** Calls the `_swapV2` function to exchange a portion of the deposit tokens for each asset according to their allocated percentages.
 This step ensures that the deposit tokens are distributed as intended across the specified assets.

+## Earn

+The Earn function performs the following steps

+1. Earn function calls the EarnTokenA,EarnTokenB,EarnTokenC funtions and deposit all three tokens in aave to earn interest

 ## Withdraw

 The withdraw function performs the following steps